Broken Picture Telephone

 Broken Picture Telephone, sometimes abbreviated BPT, was a collaborative multiplayer online drawing and writing game invented in 2007, based on the pen-and-paper game Telephone Pictionary.
+It consists of at least 11 rounds in which players alternate between writing descriptions and creating drawings based on previous contributions.
+It had rave reviews and many server issues due to the amount of players trying to play.
+It spawned off many similar style online multiplayer games.

 Gameplay

 Like the children's game called broken telephone or simply telephone, also known as Chinese whispers, Broken Picture Telephone relies on the breakdown of communications for entertainment value.
 Broken Picture Telephone's gameplay involves a series of 11 or more rounds per game, in which each player can participate in only one round per game.
 The first and last rounds always require a text contribution; written-contribution turns alternate with drawing-contribution rounds.
 Whichever player is randomly selected to play round two creates a drawing based on the text provided in round one; the next randomly selected player writes a description of the drawing from round two; the round four player draws whatever the round three player described; and so on.

 For writing rounds, there is a character limit constraining possible submissions.
 For drawing rounds, the tools provided are rudimentary, consisting of eleven colors and a few brush sizes in the 2009 edition of the game.
 Each player has a maximum of ten minutes to submit their description or drawing.
 Games persist on the BrokenPictureTelephone.com site until finished, so that players can join a game hours or even days after it was begun.
 Until each game is concluded by the submission of its final text round, the full sequence of rounds is not visible to any site visitor, and when playing a round, players can see only the round immediately preceding their own.

 In order to deter inappropriate user behavior, players must register using a valid email address.
 Games with mature content are flagged as such by users—either the player who added the mature content, or any other user who views the game—and users can opt not to be shown any games with content flagged as mature.